This example shows how to linearize a model at a trimmed steady-state operating point (equilibrium operating point) using the Linear Analysis Tool.

 In the Simulink model window, define the portion of the model to linearize for this linearization task:

-output signal (input signal to the plant).
-Select Linear Analysis Points > Input
+Right-click the Controller block output signal (input signal to the plant).
+Select Linear Analysis Points > Input Perturbation.

-Annotations appear in the model indicating which signals are designated as linearization I/O points.
+Annotations appear in the model indicating which signals are designated as analysis points.

-Tip: Alternatively, if you do not want to introduce changes to the Simulink model, you can specify the linearization I/O points in the Linear Analysis Tool.
-See Specify Portion of Model to Linearize in Linear Analysis Tool.
+Alternatively, if you do not want to introduce changes to the Simulink model, you can specify the analysis points in the Linear Analysis Tool.
+For more information, see Specify Portion of Model to Linearize in Linear Analysis Tool.